-We specialise in defending Apprehended Violence Orders.
+We specialise in defending Apprehended Violence Orders and Domestic Violence offences.
 We understand the stress and immeasurable unfairness they cause and that they are often based on fabricated allegations.

-To discuss your Apprehended Violence Order call Australian Criminal Law Group at our Sydney, Parramatta, and Blacktown offices or make a website inquiry today.
+To discuss your Apprehended Violence Order and Domestic Violence criminal charges, call Australian Criminal Law Group at our Sydney, Parramatta, and Blacktown offices or make a website inquiry today.